 I can go on but you get the idea.
 My point is that whilst we all want to look good, we should also be aware any health issues that may arise when your body is constantly put in an unnatural stance.

-Don’t worry I get it , we all need to look our best especially if you’re working in a corporate environment.
+Don’t worry I get it , we all need to look our best especially if you’re working in a corporate environment or if you’re hitting the party scene.
 If you work in an office and have meetings then have the heels by your desk and ready to go but wear them only when you have to.
 Ballet flats come in all shades and designs and are comfy.
 Plus no ones going to look at what shoes you’re wearing when you’re sitting behind your desk.

 So before you go taking your heels to the nearest charity bin- it’s OK, you don’t need to!
-Just remember to give your feet a break from time to time.
+Just remember to give your feet a break from time to time – that’s why we have thongs (or flip flops depending on what side of the planet you live on).